melbinbiju1/Flipkart-Review-Scrapper/README.md

 Clone the repository.
 Install the required dependencies by running pip install -r requirements.txt.
 Run the application using python app.py.
-Navigate to http://localhost:5000 in your web browser.
+Navigate to homepage of project in your web browser.
 Enter a keyword to search for a product on Flipkart.
 Click on the search button.
 The reviews will be displayed on a web page.

 ## Technologies Used
-Flask
+- Flask
-BeautifulSoup
+- BeautifulSoup
-Requests
+- Requests
-CSV
+- CSV

 ## Contributors
 Melbin Biju